-Daniel Skermer is the founder of the Birmingham, Coventry and Warwickshire PA Forums, and the founder of the Birmingham PA Awards
+Daniel Skermer is the founder of the West Midlands PA Forum, and the founder of the West Midlands PA Awards

 Can we start with a little background information?
 Where are you from and what is your current role?

 I am from Birmingham, the second largest city in the UK, located in the West Midlands.
 I have worked in hospitality all my life.
 Turning 30, I started work at a new hotel in Birmingham city centre as the Sales Manager, which is where the PA Forum started.

 What is your background?